hiltmon/HiltmonHugo/content/blog/using-os-x-tools-to-build-a-linux-only-product/index.md

 I have a new vendor library that does not compile or run on OS X (yet!).
 As this is a big project which I will be working on for months, I want to set up my development environment so that I am comfortable and productive.

-{{< figure src="images/tux-100px.png 100 117" class="image-right" >}}
+{{< figure src="images/tux-100px.png" width=100 height=117 class="image-right" >}}

 The simple solution is to spin up a Linux VM with a GUI or a set of `vim` shells, and code away.
 With this simple solution I can tune the environment to match production, compile and build the product using this vendor library and know that it works.

 But to use this simple solution, I need to learn different keyboard shortcuts, copy and paste are weird, there's no integration with my current platform, and the code is locked inside the VM.
 It violates my preferred [Develop Locally, Stage Nearby, Production Anywhere](https://hiltmon.com/blog/2014/03/15/develop-locally/) model.
 In short, doable but sufficiently different to make me pause.

-{% pullquote %}
-**{" The real issue here is not one of which platform is better or worse, the problem is *me*."}** I am working in parallel on a bunch of other OS X only projects using the same toolset in an environment that I have tuned and practiced on for years.
+**The real issue here is not one of which platform is better or worse, the problem is *me*.** I am working in parallel on a bunch of other OS X only projects using the same toolset in an environment that I have tuned and practiced on for years.
 Do I want to build the muscle memory and productivity tools on yet another platform, or can I somehow make the current set work?
 Can I deal with the frustration of having to switch working contexts, keyboard shortcuts and tools to do this?
 And do I have the time to set it up and develop the productivity mindset.
-{% endpullquote %}

 The answers are all **no**.
 I am building core product for a new business, I have deadlines and each hour I spend in setting up or learning a new platform is an hour *not* spent creating the products we need.